atveit/LanguageTranslationWithLSTM/README.md

 # LanguageTranslationWithLSTM
 Language Translation with LSTM

-(failed to run on old macbook pro gpu, trying 1070-box instead)
+(failed to run on old macbook pro gpu Geforce GT 650M, but worked nicely on 1070-box)